Excess-Risk of Distributed Stochastic Learners: Problem Formulation and Algorithms

 The diffusion and consensus strategies \eqref{eq:A}-\eqref{eq:consensus} have exactly the same computational complexity, except that the computations are performed in a different order.
 We will see in Sec. \ref{sec:consensus} that this difference enhances the performance of diffusion over consensus.
-Moreover, in the constant step-size case, the difference in the order in which the operations are performed leads to an anomaly in the behavior of consensus solutions in that they can become unstable even if all individual nodes are able to solve the inference task in a stable manner; see \cite{shine_diffusion_consensus}.
+Moreover, in the constant step-size case, the difference in the order in which the operations are performed causes an anomaly in the behavior of consensus solutions in that they can become unstable even when all individual nodes are able to solve the inference task in a stable manner; see \cite{shine_diffusion_consensus,SayedProcIEEE,NOW_ML}.
+Furthermore, consensus strategies of the form \eqref{eq:consensus} are usually limited to employing a {\em doubly}-stochastic combination matrix $A$.
+The analysis in the sequel will show that left-stochastic matrices actually lead to improved excess-risk performance (see Eqs. \eqref{eq:quadratic_optimization_p}--\eqref{eq:Metropolis_DS}) while convergence of the distributed implementation continues to be guaranteed (see Theorem \ref{thm:non_asym_convergence_main}).

-In order to proceed with the analysis of the distributed solutions, it is necessary to introduce an assumption on the risk function $J(w)$---specifically, we assume that $J(w)$ is strongly-convex. \begin{assumption}[Bounded Hessian matrix] The risk function $J(w)$ is twice continuou{\hyph}sly{\hyph}differentiable and the Hessian matrix of $J(w)$ is uniformly bounded from below and from above, namely,